CrossRef/event-data-user-guide/docs/index.md

 Version 1.0.0 - Beta

-> UPDATE: **The Event Data Beta service is now functioning normally.** The Percolator stopped processing new data in November, but it is now running, processing new Events, and has re-scanned the problem period.

 ## A note about Beta

 Crossref Event Data has not yet launched as a production service, but is currently available in Beta.
 This means: